denten-books/plain-text/2-device.md

 > understands nothing but words.
 He produces whatever he hears, without
 > understanding, like a parrot [@gillespie_primal_1978, 32].

+Without the box the child cannot create.
+Like the parrot of Descartes he mimics creation, on the surface without the corresponding deep structures.
 In the latter half of the 20th century, the philosopher John Searle would ask a similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
 Can a contraption be said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
-These are all versions of the same thought experiment, which aims to delineate mere parroting of received wisdom from some notion of "deep understanding."
-Reading should, we intuit, leave something behind.
+His answer was again, no. The room cannot speak a language in a the way a native speaker can.
+The external signs of whatever is meant by "speaking" and "understanding" must correspond to the appropriate internal mental states [@searle_minds_1980].
+Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and "deep understanding."
+Reading should, these thinkers intuit, leave something behind.
 A text must be somehow "joined and united" with the body and to continue to produce meaning, independent of the original inscription.
+The inside and the outside should stand in accordance.

-Recall the famous *pharmakon* passage from Plato's *Phaedrus*, discussed eloquently in Jacques Derrida's *Dissemination*.
+Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between type and mental impression.
 At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
 Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means